Excerpt 2, A Throne for Rabble

 She caught Bram the butcher’s boy loosening his girdle.
 If he could do it, why couldn’t she?
 Yet when she made the short-lived attempt, her ear took to burning hot as candle flame.
 Her mother twisted her earlobe between fingers made of iron.

 “Finish what you’re doing and I’ll whip you like your father does the horses, do you hear, girl?”
 Rose hissed.

 She covered her ear to try to ease the burning.
-The village girl couldn’t tell what stung worse: her mother’s public rebuke or the mention of her father, whom she hadn’t seen in three months and one week, not since he’d left to sell Little Lady for three golden lorens and a silver sylven.
+The village girl couldn’t tell what stung worse: her mother’s public rebuke or the mention of her father, whom she hadn’t seen in three months and one week, not since he’d left to sell Little Lady for six lorens and a sylven.